cotes2020/jekyll-theme-chirpy/_posts/2021-10-23-algebras-over-fields.md

 ## Wrapping up

 This completes the basic concepts we will require to work with algebras tensorially.
-The exact procedure to do so will be described in the next post, [Algebra Done Tensorially: Part 3a (Clifford Algebras)]().
+Examples solidifying these ideas will be seen in the next post, [Algebra Done Tensorially: Part 3 (Complex Numbers and Quaternions)]({% post_url 2022-02-24-complex-numbers-quaternions %}).
+Then, we will generalize the results to a family of algebras, in [Algebra Done Tensorially: Part 4 (Clifford Algebras)]().